langevin-usgs/modflow-memphis-2023/software/README.md

 3. Python (preferably 3.10 or newer).
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a popular Python distribution that runs on Windows, Mac, and Linux.

+4. MODFLOW 6 and related utilites.
+The latest version of MODFLOW 6 can be downloaded from the [USGS MODFLOW 6 website](https://www.usgs.gov/software/modflow-6-usgs-modular-hydrologic-model).
+MODFLOW 6 is also available for other operating systems on the [releases tab](https://github.com/MODFLOW-USGS/modflow6/releases) of the MODFLOW 6 GitHub repository.
+The MODFLOW 6 program does not come with an installer, however, it may be beneficial to put the software in a folder and modify the system PATH variable to point to it.

-4. Use conda to install a customized environment for FloPy and MODFLOW.
+5. Use conda to install a customized environment for FloPy and MODFLOW.
 The first step is create a file called `modflow_training_environment.yml`.
 This file should contain the following contents.

 ```
 name: modflow_training